Pamela Rabe: Theatre

 Rabe turned her hand to theatre directing in 2009, and has directed several high-profile plays for Australian theatre companies, including the Australian premiere of In the Next Room (or The Vibrator Play), and Elling for the Melbourne Theatre Company.
 Rabe was nominated for a Green Room Award for best direction on both occasions.
 In 2012, Rabe was invited to be a member of the guest triumvirate who programmed the Melbourne Theatre Company season for that year.

-Rabe would have returned to theatre in 2020 for the play Monster, but the performances were put on hold due to COVID restrictions; it was finally announced that Monster would go ahead in 2022 but Rabe would withdraw from the play and the role went to Alison Whyte.
+Rabe would have returned to theatre in 2020 for the play Monster, but the performances were put on hold due to COVID-19 pandemic restrictions; it was finally announced that Monster would go ahead in 2022 but Rabe would withdraw from the play and the role went to Alison Whyte.

 Rabe also performed a vocal performance of Shakespeare works in 2021 with the Melbourne Symphony Orchestra.

 In 2023 Rabe joined the international tour of The Confessions.

-On 11 September 2024, Rabe was announced as part of the Melbourne Theatre Co season to appear in Rebecca.
+On 11 September 2024, Rabe was announced as part of the Melbourne Theatre Co season to appear in Rebecca directed by Anne-Louise Sarks.
 On 1 November 2024, it was announced that Rabe would join Bert La Bonté for the 2025 Black Swan Theatre Company production of August: Osage County.
 On 20 January 2025, it was announced that Rabe and Tamsin Carroll won the award for Best Performance in a Leading Role for August: Osage County.

 In 2025, Rabe co-directed and starred in the Sydney Theatre Co production of Samuel Beckett's Happy Days.